What Hollywood Insiders Won’t Tell You About the Academy Awards

 No food bribes allowed!

-After nominations are announced, Academy screenings may not include food or beverages—presumably to prevent any votes for Argo based on the reception's cocktail weenies.
+After nominations are announced, Academy screenings may not include food or beverages—presumably to prevent any votes for Birdman based on the reception’s chicken nuggets.